Last updated November 18, 2024

 Pages under the above topics are labeled as YMYL pages.
 Raters use very high standards for these types of pages to determine the Page Quality rating.
 Google chose this because low-quality YMYL pages have the potential to have a negative effect on people's health, financial stability, security, prosperity and well-being (Google, 2022b).

-With this blog post, we offer tools to improve your website's E-E-A-T. Is your company looking for support with improving the E-E-A-T of your website by an SEO agency?
+With this blog post we offer tools to improve the E-E-A-T of your website.
+Is your company looking for support with improving the E-E-A-T of your website by visiting SEO bureau?
 Feel free to contact us to discuss the possibilities.

 Resources